NetzwergX/netzwergx.github.io/_posts/2020-05-08-on-records-im-mutability-and-lesser-known-features.md

 date: 2020-05-08 21:24 +0200
 categories: [Java]
 tags: [Records]
+series: Records-2020
 ---

-Unfortunately, "records are immutable" is a false truth that gets repeated all too often.
+Records are sometimes described as immutable, which is unfortunate.
 Looking at the JEP, we see them being called "shallowly-immutable".
 That is an important distinction.
 A record can still be changed in a multitude of ways, and this article sheds some light on the strategies one can employ to ensure records actually are immutable.